dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 # Tutorial

-## Bare Minimum Version
+## Bare Minimum Tutorial Setup

-Drag and Drop all of the files inside the "Bare Minimum Tutorial Setup" folder for a bare minimum version, include these files in your project:
+Drag and Drop all of the files inside the "Bare Minimum Setup" folder for a bare minimum version, include these files in your project:

 - `Frogger (Bare Minimum).cs`
 - `PlayerControls.cs`